balinomad/go-csp/README.md

 - **Fluent API:** An expressive and easy-to-use interface for building complex policies.
 - **Thread-Safe:** Designed from the ground up for safe concurrent access and modification.
 - **Correct & Consistent:** Automatically sorts directives and sources to produce a consistent, canonical header string every time.
+- **Dynamic Nonce Injection:** Simple per-request nonce injection for the highest level of script security.
 - **Comprehensive:** Includes constants for all standard CSP directives and keyword sources to prevent typos.
 - **Helper Functions:** Simple helpers for generating correctly formatted `nonce` and `hash` sources.
 - **Zero Dependencies:** A lightweight package that integrates into any project without external dependencies.
-- **High Performance:** Uses efficient string building and map lookups to minimize allocations and CPU overhead.
+- **High Performance:** Uses efficient string building and lazy compilation to minimize allocations and CPU overhead on repeated calls.

 ## 🚀 Usage

 ### Basic Setup

 Creating a policy is simple.
-Start with `New()` and use the `Add` method to include directives.
+Start with `New()` and use the `Add` or `Set` methods to build your policy.

 ```go
 import "[github.com/balinomad/go-csp](https://github.com/balinomad/go-csp)"